-The Proposed Action would impact approximately 21.5 acres of Lowland Sedge-Shrub/Land Management Area wetlands (a disturbed environment wetland), which rank low for wildlife habitat; therefore, birds using the area for breeding (Upland Sandpipers, Short-eared Owls, and Peregrine Falcons) could be impacted by the project.
+★ The Proposed Action would impact approximately 21.5 acres of Lowland Sedge-Shrub/Land Management Area wetlands (a disturbed environment wetland), which rank low for wildlife habitat; therefore, birds using the area for breeding (Upland Sandpipers, Short-eared Owls, and Peregrine Falcons) could be impacted by the project.
 However, according to the airport wetlands functional analysis (Davis and Pullman 2005), Lowland Sedge-Shrub/Land Management Areas do not provide important wildlife habitat because vegetation is regularly cleared for airport maintenance and because the area is adjacent to active airport operations.
 The head of Resurrection Bay does not include other Lowland Sedge-Shrub/Land Management Areas because it is a wetland type that occurs as a function of airport maintenance activities.
-Impacts to birds using Lowland Sedge-Shrub/Land Management Area habitat would be minimal since these birds would be expected to move to other wetland habitats available at the head of the bay.
+Impacts to birds using Lowland Sedge-Shrub/Land Management Area habitat would be minimal.